 Niche eCommerce stores should also look at dedicated tools that can assist in the customer’s decision-making process.
 For instance, a store that sells spectacles online may build a simulation tool that lets buyers try on various glasses before they pick the right one.

 Here is another example of a site that uses an online tool to identify the right fitting shoe for the buyer.
-The tool does this by asking the buyer to input details about shoes they own.
+The tool does this by asking the buyer to input details about the shoes they own.